Perseverance, Hope and a fire god: a history of Mars rovers - RFI

 - Mars 2 and 3 -

-After several failed Mars flyby and orbiter attempts between 1960 and 1971, two identical Soviet Union spacecraft finally reached the Red Planet in November and December 1971 -- only for both to get swept up in a huge dust storm.
+After several failed Mars flyby and orbiter attempts between 1960 and 1971, two identical Soviet Union spacecraft finally reached the Red Planet in November and December 1971 -- only to both get swept up in a huge dust storm.

 This occurred at the height of the Space Race, when the US and Soviet Union were competing to demonstrate superior spaceflight ability amid Cold War hostilities.